- Code ENVS2002

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadA total of 130 hours, including 60 contact hours comprising lectures, tutorials, practicals and field trips and up to 70 hours of self study.
+WorkloadA total of 130 hours, including 60 contact hours comprising lectures, practicals and field trips and up to 70 hours of self study.

 Requisite and Incompatibility